how much to screed a floor

 worker preparing concrete for screeding

-There are three main screed types, and the one you choose affects your overall costs.
-Let’s take a closer look at each one below.
+Your choice between the three main screed types will affect costs.
+Let’s take a closer look at each type:

 1. Liquid Screed